Skyscraper

-A skyscraper is a tall continuously habitable building having multiple floors.
-Modern sources currently define skyscrapers as being at least 100 m or 150 m in height, though there is no universally accepted definition.
-Skyscrapers are very tall high-rise buildings.
-Historically, the term first referred to buildings with between 10 and 20 stories when these types of buildings began to be constructed in the 1880s.
+A skyscraper is a tall building with many habitable floors.
+Most modern sources define skyscrapers as being at least 100 m or 150 m in height, though there is no universally accepted definition, other than being very tall high-rise buildings.
 Skyscrapers may host offices, hotels, residential spaces, and retail spaces.
+Skyscrapers are a common feature of large cities, often due to a high demand for space and limited availability of land.

 One common feature of skyscrapers is having a steel frame that supports curtain walls.
-This idea was invented by Viollet le Duc in his discourses on architecture.
 These curtain walls either bear on the framework below or are suspended from the framework above, rather than resting on load-bearing walls of conventional construction.
-Some early skyscrapers have a steel frame that enables the construction of load-bearing walls taller than of those made of reinforced concrete.

-Modern skyscrapers' walls are not load-bearing, and most skyscrapers are characterised by large surface areas of windows made possible by steel frames and curtain walls.
+Some early skyscrapers have a steel frame that enables the construction of load-bearing walls taller than those made of reinforced concrete.
+Modern skyscraper walls are not load-bearing, and most skyscrapers are characterized by large surface areas of windows made possible by steel frames and curtain walls.
 However, skyscrapers can have curtain walls that mimic conventional walls with a small surface area of windows.
 Modern skyscrapers often have a tubular structure, and are designed to act like a hollow cylinder to resist wind, seismic, and other lateral loads.
 To appear more slender, allow less wind exposure and transmit more daylight to the ground, many skyscrapers have a design with setbacks, which in some cases is also structurally required.